Total Credits: 6.25 CLE

 As a public lawyer, Stacey understands the importance of education, ensuring that all public servants are proficient in the laws that we prosecute.
 She takes pride in teaching for organizations like Arizona Prosecuting Attorneys' Advisory Council, GOHS and the Mesa Police Department.
 She has become an excellent resource for DUI law enforcement and in 2019 received the Rising Star Award from the Arizona State Bar and in 2021 she received the Misdemeanor Prosecutor of the Year award from the Governor's Office of Highway Safety.

-Commissioner Morton has served on the State Bar Public Lawyer's Section Executive Council since 2006, serving as chair in 2010.
-She is also a faculty member for the State Bar Professionalism course.
-She is a past chair of the Arizona Attorney Magazine Editorial Board, where she served an 8 year term.
-She also served for 8 years on the faculty of the State Bar Leadership Institute.
-Commissioner Morton was a long-time member of the Bar Convention Committee and served as co-chair of the 2008 and 2009 Bar Conventions.
-She served a 6 year term on the Board of Directors of the Arizona Foundation for Legal Services and Education and volunteered for 15 years as a Regional Coordinator for the Arizona High School Mock Trial Program.
+Commissioner Morton has served on the State Bar Public Lawyer’s Section Executive Council since 2006, serving as chair in 2010.
+She is a past chair of the Arizona Attorney Magazine Editorial Board, was co-chair of 2008 and 2009 Bar Conventions and was a member of the Board of Directors of the Arizona Foundation for Legal Services and Education.
 From 2010-15, she served as Adjunct Professor of Law at the Arizona Summit School of Law.

 In 2011, Commissioner Morton wrote, produced and directed a seven-part documentary series for the Arizona Supreme Court entitled “Legends of the Arizona Judiciary”, which highlights trailblazing judges in Arizona’s legal history.
 Commissioner Morton is also the author/illustrator of four books: “Court Story”, a nationally award-winning coloring book that teaches children about the court system, a children’s book called “Flipper and Dipper and the Treasures of 6 Bird”, whose proceeds are donated to the Syracuse University to honor her classmates lost aboard Pan Am 103 in 1988, “Flipper and Dipper in the Royal Wedding” and “Brush with the Big Easy: Watercolors to Celebrate a City.”